Zennrr/nikoheikkila/README.md

 - Tasks to do
 - Hours spent on each task
 - Current status of tasks
-- Estimate of total hours spent on the project
+- Total hours spent on the project

 ## Technology Stack